DmxLarchey/Hydra/README.md

 ## The Hydra data structures

-### Mutual vs. nested
+### Mutual vs. nested: my biased point of view
 In this code, we implement hydras as an inductive type _nested_ with lists:
 ```
-Inductive hydra := hydra_cons : list hydra → hydra.
+Inductive hydra :=
+  |hydra_cons : list hydra → hydra.
 ```
-whereas the [Hydra Battles](https://github.com/coq-community/hydra-battles) version chooses a mutual inductive type instead:
+whereas the [Hydra Battles](https://github.com/coq-community/hydra-battles) version favors a mutual inductive type instead:
 ```
 Inductive Hydra :=
   | Hydra_node  : Hydrae → Hydra
 with Hydrae :=
   | Hydrae_nil  : Hydrae
   | Hydrae_cons : Hydra → Hydrae → Hydrae.
 ```
 and we notice that the type `Hydrae` is an isomorphic copy of the type `list Hydra`.

-IMHO there is only reason to favor the mutual version `Hydra`/`Hydrae` over the nested `hydra`/`list hydra` version: Coq can generate mutual inductive schemes for you and you do not have to deal with mutual or nested fixpoints and the _guard condition_.
+IMHO there is _only one reason_ to favor the mutual version `Hydra`/`Hydrae` over the nested `hydra`/`list hydra` version: Coq can generate mutual inductive schemes for you and you do not have to deal with mutual or nested fixpoints and intricacies the _guard condition_.

 On the downside however, the type `Hydrae` is not identical to `list Hydra` and thus one cannot use all the generic tools of the `List` library.
-You basically have to rewrite those you need which is really a painful endeavor that unnecessarily lengthen the code base.
+You basically have to rewrite those tools you need.
+This is really a painful endeavor that unnecessarily lengthen the code base.
+Should you defined a variant of `Hydra/Hydrae`, eg by decorating nodes with data, and you get yet _another_ copy of `list _` which requires another partial rewriting of the `List` library.

-On the other hand, working with the nested types `hydra`/`list hydra` requires you to handle nested fixpoints because Coq (so far) does not generate powerful enough recursors (ie induction principle) for nested types.
+On the other hand, working with the nested types `hydra`/`list hydra` requires you to master nested fixpoints because Coq (so far) does not generate powerful enough recursors (ie induction principles) for nested types.
-- first of all, this is a good incentive to _learn_ working with guarded fixpoints directly and how actually Coq builds recursor;
+- first of all, this is _a good incentive to learn_ working with guarded fixpoints directly and how Coq actually builds recursors;
-- you can work with `list hydra` using the tools of the `List` library as they are;
+- you can work with `list hydra` using the tools of the `List` library _as they are_;
 - the code is now much more succinct and if you need to extend the `List` library, your extension can be used elsewhere.
+Same remark if you extend `hydra` to `Inductive hydra' X := hydra'_cons : list (hydra' X) → hydra' X`.
+No need to duplicate everything.

-So apart from the initial difficulty of having to understand the guard condition, which is something you should do anyway to become fluent in working with inductive types, there are only advantages with the choice of nesting.
+So apart from the initial difficulty of having to understand the guard condition, which is something you should do anyway to become fluent in working with inductive types, there are only advantages with the choice of nesting or mutual.

 ### The isomorphism
-To compare and illustrate the practical differences between the mutual and nested version, it is a very good exercise to implement the isomorphism between `hydra` and `Hydra` in Coq.
+To compare and illustrate the practical differences between the mutual and nested versions, it is a _very good exercise_ to implement the isomorphism between `hydra` and `Hydra` in Coq.
 You will learn how to deal with mutual fixpoints and nested fixpoints.

 This code contains, as an extra educational contribution, the construction of the isomorphism between `hydra` and `Hydra`:
-1. we represent the isomorphism as an inductive relation.
-This follows the general approach of the _Braga method_;
+1. we first represent the isomorphism as an inductive relation.
+This follows the general approach of the [_Braga method_](https://github.com/DmxLarchey/The-Braga-Method);
-2. we show that this relation is functional and injective;
+2. we then show that this relation is functional and injective;
-3. we realize that relation by fully specified functions in both directions;
+3. we then realize that relation by fully specified functions in both directions;
-4. then we show that this gives a functional isomorphism.
+4. finally, we show that this gives a functional isomorphism and derive convenient fixpoint equations for the isomorphism.